Nikon D90 vs Canon 2000D

 It is notable that the 2000D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D90 does not offer wifi capability.

 So how do things add up?
 Is there a clear favorite between the Nikon D90 and the Canon 2000D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.